 There’s no guaranteed job in your chosen field right after getting your college degree.
 Having a college degree will help you get a good start in your career, but employment is not guaranteed.
 Many college degree holders struggle to secure a job because their field is too specialized or too competitive.

 Additionally, more than 50% of the total college population at a public school drop out even before they graduate and sadly fail to go on with their classes.
-This is why studying two years (or less) at a trade school may sound more appealing and manageable to students who recently finished their high school education.
+This is why studying for two years (or less) at a trade school may sound more appealing and manageable to students who recently finished their high school education.

 College is more expensive.
-The Department of Education states that, on average, a university needs to shell out more than $100,000 for their four years of stay in college, and this price can sometimes go over $150,000 should you decide to enroll in a private college.
+The Department of Education states that, on average, a university needs to shell out more than $100,000 for four years of stay in college, and this price can sometimes go over $150,000 should you decide to enroll in a private college.
 But if you go to a trade school, the cost won’t’ go beyond $10,000.

 But why is college extra expensive?
 In college, you will have more choices in terms of your preferred subjects to study.
 You can also potentially continue your education and proceed to enroll in an advanced degree program in the future.

-Trade schools have fewer—therefore clearer—options, and the tuition is more manageable.
+Trade schools have fewer—therefore clearer—options and the tuition is more manageable.
 And if student loans pay for your trade school, then you’ll end up graduating with far less debt.